zjg555543/x1-contracts/docs/PolygonZkEVMBridge.md

   ) external
 ```
 Function to deactivate the emergency state
-     " Only can be called by the Polygon ZK-EVM
+     " Only can be called by the Xagon ZK-EVM